Paris expo promotes eco-friendly city transport

-PARIS Parisians tried out electric longboards, high performance wheelchairs and self-balancing scooters at a show in the French capital promoting eco-friendly ways to get around big cities.
+PARIS (Reuters) - Parisians tried out electric longboards, high performance wheelchairs and self-balancing scooters at a show in the French capital promoting eco-friendly ways to get around big cities.

 Called Autonomy, the show brought together almost 200 exhibitors including ride-sharing start-ups and makers of transport robots, electric quadricycles and other innovative forms of getting around.